anhlbt/dsp/statistics/3-1-actual_biased.md

 The unbiased and biased mean number of children is 1.0 and 2.4, respectively.
+The occurrence of biased counting is an important consideration during data collection and analysis.

 |      |   unbiased |   biased |
 |:-----|-----------:|---------:|